Events

 Application: Teams of two or three apply.
 Teams may include a community member, educators, Indigenous knowledge holder such as an Elder, and/or advisor to youth groups.
 Each person on the team must fill out an application.
 At least one member of the team is required to enroll in a three-credit 500-level professional development course.

-Application DUE DATE: Friday April 5, 2024
+Application DUE DATE: early April

 Description: Climate change influences our lives in Alaska and the changes occurring in the Arctic impact the entire planet.
 The Climate Change and My Community workshop is for community members, educators, knowledge holders, and/or youth advisors interested in learning more about the following: